OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ```
  $AAXDR,U,12.34,V,TRINKET*3C
 ```
-Many NMEA parsers are available.
+Many NMEA parsers are available (mines being the best, of course).
 NMEA could be an option to consider, in case the management of the output of the trinket above was to be automated.

 ## Before you run anything